 Classic online slots have in the past tended to simply ape the appearance of classic slot machines, with a row of buttons across the bottom of a screen.

-Mobile slots have made a break from that image and now you’ll often find a large floating green button to trigger the game.
+UK mobile slots have made a break from that image and now you’ll often find a large floating green button to trigger the game.
 The need to make things simple means that you’ll often find only one more control easily available – the bet amount control.
-Facts and figures usually run along the bottom the screen in a simple strip.
+Facts and figures usually run along the bottom of the screen in a simple strip.

 Stripping things down is good for players who just want to play, but don’t let simplicity tempt you to neglect your usual quality controls and checks when you pick a game.